skip to content

 RRSP, RPP and DPSP Limits

-We have provided the 2024 Employment Insurance rates and premiums, the 2024 Quebec Parental Insurance rates and premiums and the 2024 Canada Pension Plan rates and contributions.
+We have provided the Employment Insurance (EI) rates and premiums, the Quebec Parental Insurance Plan (QPIP) rates and premiums, and the Canada Pension Plan (CPP) rates and contributions.

 Business Tax Rate Information